 If you are planning to invest in property in the near future, you should consider all the factors before you embark on your property hunt.
 These are some things to consider:

-- What are the prospects for capital growth in the area you plan to purchase?
+- What are the prospects of capital growth in the area you plan to purchase?

 - What is the likelihood of increased interest rates?